FLAS@UNC Application Deadline

 Types of Fellowships

-Summer FLAS Fellowships provide an approximate $2,500 stipend and full tuition (up to $5,000) for approved intensive summer language courses in the U.S. or abroad.
-Consult with individual coordinators for travel costs in excess of the stipend.
+Summer FLAS Fellowships provide a $2,500 stipend and up to $5,000 for tuition and fees for approved intensive summer language courses in the U.S. or abroad.
+Consult with individual FLAS coordinators for travel costs in excess of the stipend.

 Academic year FLAS Fellowships provide a stipend plus support for tuition and fees.
-Fellows take at least one language and one area studies course each semester.
+Fellows are required to take at least one language and one area studies course each semester.

 |Graduate Students||$15,000||full tuition & fees|